NetSci2025/netsci2025.github.io/focus_sessions.md

 Focus Sessions at NetSci are thematic mini-symposia that bring together researchers working on specific topics within network science.
 They offer a platform for focused presentations, discussion, and collaboration around emerging or specialized areas.

-The school will take place on Friday June 6th between 14:00-16:00.
+These sessions will take place on Friday June 6th between 14:00-16:00.
 For more information, please check the [Program](https://netsci2025.github.io/program_at_a_glance/)

 ## Focus Session 1: Network Psychometrics